 Essentially, it’s a big thing for SEO people, and for very good reason.
 But before we talk about why it is important, it’s a good idea to talk about what link building actually, you know, is.

 While every link helps, some links are better than others.
-To gauge the value of a link, we use a metric called “Domain Authority” (DA) that measures the value of the site the link sits on.
-Developed by SEO software company Moz, DA is simply a number between 1 and 100: it’s meant to suggest how authoritative Google believes each domain to be.
+To gauge the value of a link, we use a metric called ’Domain Authority’ (DA) that measures the authority of the site the link sits on.
+Developed by software company Moz, DA is simply a number between 1 and 100: it’s meant to suggest how authoritative Google believes each domain to be.
 The BBC, for example, has a DA of 100, which makes it more or less the SEOly grail; the blog on cats you started this morning is likely to be rather less trusted.

-The process of identifying target publications and agreeable journalists – and getting them interested in your company, its spokespeople, and what it has to say – is long and arduous, but it bears tasty, tasty fruit.
+The process of identifying online publications and agreeable journalists – and getting them interested in your company, its spokespeople, and what they have to say – is long and arduous, but it bears tasty, tasty fruit.
 Coverage and publicity are obviously a big part of that, but when you secure an article, blog, or comment piece with a media outlet, you’ll often be able to get a link in the author bio or somewhere in the text.

 We know exactly why link building is important and are pretty good at it in all its forms.

 We’ve built thousands of quality links for our clients, helping them rank for tens of thousands of relevant keywords, attract millions of organic visitors and hundreds of thousands of leads.